Substance Abuse Outpatient Care

 2. Percentage of clients with documentation that all services provided are allowable under the Ryan White Part-B and State Services program.
 (Pilot Measure)

-The comprehensive psychosocial assessment will be completed prior to the third counseling session and will include the following:
+Staff must complete the comprehensive psychosocial assessment prior to the third counseling session and the assessment must include the following:

 • Presenting problems